 We continue to focus on marketing communications and actively participate in various meetings and congresses to present our research to investors and potential partners.
-In November, we participated in events such as BIO-Europe, Europe's largest business development and partnership conference in the pharmaceutical industry.
-We continue to encounter growing interest from pharmaceutical companies and other stakeholders that may be interested in investing in or in-licensing our development projects, or alternatively in entering into a partnership.
+In January, we participated in JP Morgan Week - the world's leading business development and partnership event for the pharmaceutical industry.
+We also took part in SwissNordicBio in Zurich and Bio Europe Spring, which was held in Milan in March.
+We are encountering continued growing interest from pharmaceutical companies and other stakeholders that may be interested in investing in or in-licensing our development projects, or alternatively in entering into a partnership.

-Overall, we continued to make progress in all projects during the fourth quarter of 2024, with exciting new results that strengthen our position for the future.
-In collaboration with renowned institutions and scientists, both in Sweden and abroad, we produced exciting new results in our projects in 2024 that further strengthen the potential and improve our business development opportunities going forward.
-Backed by these positive results, and with research expenses and findings on track, I look forward to continuing to develop AlzeCure together with our partners and colleagues in 2025.
+Overall, we continued to make progress in our Alzheimer's and pain projects with new findings and a strengthened patent portfolio.
+The grant from the EIC for the Phase II study in the Alzheimer's project NeuroRestore ACD856 reinforces the validation of both the project and the company, with the possibility of additional funding.
+In collaboration with renowned institutions and scientists, both in Sweden and abroad, we published exciting new results in our projects during the quarter that further strengthen the potential and improve our business development opportunities going forward.
+With a strong start to the year, I look forward to working with my colleagues and our partners to ensure continued success in 2025.

+Stockholm, May 2025

-Stockholm, February 2025 Martin Jönsson
+Martin Jönsson